 The contracted provider receives authorization for the Professional Placement Premium through a service authorization.

 The service authorization for the Professional Placement Premium for Job Placement must be received when the service authorization for Job Placement Benchmark A is received.
-For Supported Employment, the service authorization must be received when the service authorization for Supported Employment Benchmark 2 is received.
+For Supported Employment, the service authorization must be received when the service authorization for Supported Employment Job Development and Placement Benchmark is received.

-The staff member working with the customer must provide the Bundled Job Placement or Supported Employment service as defined in the VR-SFP manual.
+The provider’s staff member working with the customer must provide the Bundled Job Placement or Supported Employment service as defined in the VR-SFP manual.

 The provider's staff member must complete the required documentation for either Bundled Job Placement or Supported Employment, including the section for the Professional Placement Premium.
-The Professional Placement Premium is paid only after all outcomes have been achieved and approved by the VR counselor for Bundled Job Placement Benchmark C or Supported Employment Benchmark 6.
+The Professional Placement Premium is paid only after all outcomes have been achieved and approved by the VR counselor for Bundled Job Placement Benchmark C or Supported Employment Closure Benchmark.

 20.7.3 Outcomes Required for Payment

-The direct services provider is eligible for the Professional Placement Premium when the customer achieves all deliverables required for either Bundled Job Placement Benchmark C or Supported Employment Benchmark 6, as outlined in the corresponding chapters of the VR-SFP manual.
+The direct services provider is eligible for the Professional Placement Premium when the customer achieves all deliverables required for either Bundled Job Placement Benchmark C or Supported Employment Closure Benchmark, as outlined in the corresponding chapters of the VR-SFP manual.

 Proof that a degree is required for the position obtained by the customer must be submitted with the invoice.